-Generally, the first mention of an acronym is spelled out completely with the acronym followed in brackets.
+Generally, the first mention of an acronym is spelled out completely, with the acronym following in parentheses.
 An unfamiliar technical term should be explained in the text before being referenced.

 Terms that are difficult for the reader should be removed and replaced with more accessible wording.